NikhilPathaniaa/Web-Challenges/Challenge 6/readme.md

 </br>
 ---

-Welcome to today’s tutorial.
+Welcome to today’s Challenge.
 Today we are going to create a random joke generator.
 For this, we are going to use HTML, CSS and Javascript.
-We use a Joke Json in this tutorial.
+We use a Joke Json in this Challenge.

 The joke generator project is build to increase the knowledge of the json and fetch the data from the json file.